Stock of young herring in the Barents Sea (Clupea harengus)

-Capelin is considered a keystone species affecting ecosystems significantly.
-Herring is therefore also a key player in the ecosystem, even if it only stays in the Barents Sea when young and emigrant before maturation.
+Capelin is considered a keystone species significantly affecting the ecosystems.
+Herring is therefore also a key ecosystem player, even if it only stays in the Barents Sea when young and migrate before maturation.

-The amount young herring can also affect cod.
-Cod eat herring, but stomach samples shows that the herring only partially replaces capelin as food for cod.
-When large quantities of juvenile herring is present in the Barents Sea, increase in cod stock in the Barents Sea will therefore be reduced.
+The amount of young herring can also affect cod.
+Cod eat herring, but stomach samples shows that herring only partially replaces capelin as food for cod.
+When large quantities of juvenile herring are present in the Barents Sea, growth of the cod stock in the Barents Sea will therefore be reduced.

 Young herring in the Barents Sea are affected by many factors such as the sea temperature, the availability of food and the occurrence of capelin and cod.

 The herring fishery mainly takes place outside of the Barents Sea.
 The young herring in the Barents Sea are protected by international agreements and are harvested to a very limited extent.